ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    The NEs within network domains 1, 2 and 3 of {{fig-reference-network}} are controlled, respectively, by PNC1, PNC2 and PNC3 of {{fig-control-hierarchy}}.
-The MDSC control the end-to-end network through the MPIs toward the underlying PNCs.
+The MDSC controls the end-to-end network through the MPIs toward the underlying PNCs.

    The ACTN framework facilitates separating the network and